 - Winter sowing involves starting seed outdoors, while the temperatures are still frigid.
 Not all seeds can survive freezing temperatures, but there are some that absolutely need the freezing and thawing action to break dormancy or to crack their hard coverings.

 04 of 06

 05 of 06

-If you already have enough of those plants and want something different, either swap seeds or start the seedlings anyway and swap the seeding with friends, in the spring.
-Look for seed swaps in your community, at public gardens and online or start one of your own.
+If you already have enough of your existing plants and want something different, either swap seeds or start the seedlings next spring anyway and swap them with friends.
+Look for seed swaps in your community, at public gardens, and online, or start one of your own.